emilycolon/JavaScript-Hangman/README.md

-15th step: updated code to include function to change picture based on # of wrong guesses 16th step: DRYed up CSS and HTML, updated font styles 17th step: added in html to keep letter input to one character
+15th step: updated code to include function to change picture based on # of wrong guesses 16th step: DRYed up CSS and HTML, updated font styles 17th step: added in html to keep letter input to one character 18th step: updated html to change order of elements on the page